-- Richard J. Baron, MD, President and CEO of ABIM & ABIM Foundation
+- Richard J. Baron, MD, President and Chief Executive Officer of ABIM & ABIM Foundation

-- Elizabeth E. Blaylock, Senior VP of Programs
+- Elizabeth E. Blaylock, MA, Senior Vice President of Programs

-- Eric S. Holmboe, MD, Senior VP and CMO
+- Eric S. Holmboe, MD, Chief Medical Officer

-- Lynn O. Langdon, Senior VP and COO
+- Lynn O. Langdon, MS, Senior Advisor to the President

-- Rebecca S. Lipner, PhD, Senior VP of Evaluation, Research and Development
+- Rebecca S. Lipner, PhD, Senior Vice President, Evaluation, Research and Development

-- Paul A. Poniatowski, VP of Knowledge Assessment and Product Development
+- Paul A. Poniatowski, MS, Vice President, Knowledge Assessment & Product Development

-Richard J. Baron, MD, President and CEO of ABIM & ABIM Foundation
+Richard J. Baron, MD, President and Chief Executive Officer of ABIM & ABIM Foundation

 Dr. Baron, board certified in internal medicine and geriatrics, is President and CEO of the American Board of Internal Medicine and the ABIM Foundation.
 Dr. Baron was a former Chair of the American Board of Internal Medicine’s Board of Directors.